Jay Park

 Bio

-Jay is a graduate student at the University of Illinois, Urbana-Champaign.
-His research focuses on alcohol addiction problems through a combination of in-lab and mobile methods.
-Jay strives to understand how socio-contextual factors contribute to the issues.
-Before graduate school, Jay had diverse working experiences as a road cyclist, guitarist, and military counterintelligence agent.
+Jay is a graduate student in Clinical-Community Psychology at the University of Illinois, Urbana-Champaign.
+Broadly, he is interested in mental health and applied methodologies for real-world impact.
+Specifically, his research focuses on addiction problems through a combination of in-lab and mobile methods.

 Interests